thisisevilevil/evilevil365/_posts/2025-09-24-TAP-And-Autopilot.md

 ![OtherUser](/assets/images/2025-09-26-TAP-And-Autopilot/OtherUser-1.png?raw=true "Other User - Sign in screen")
 ![OtherUser](/assets/images/2025-09-26-TAP-And-Autopilot/OtherUser-2.png?raw=true "Other User - Sign in screen")

 D) After enrollment finishes, the user sets up Windows Hello.
 Problem solved?
 Not really.
+But the user is now on the desktop.
-E) When the device is locked, the same issue from step C reappears.
+E) When the device is locked, after the user is on the desktop, the same issue from step C reappears.
 Clicking the user/password button shows "Username" and "PIN" fields.

 The user can unlock the device either by using TAP again or by entering UPN + PIN from Windows Hello enrollment.
 This is **Problem #2**.
 ![OtherUser](/assets/images/2025-09-26-TAP-And-Autopilot/OtherUser-LockScreen-1.png?raw=true "Other User - Lockscreen")